Karthickraja-13/Guessing_States_India_Game/README.md

 To find all the states in India

 ## How it Works
-You have to enter the states of india in the small dialog box and when you click "OK" it will show the place of the state in india map.
+You have to enter the state's name of india in the small dialog box and when you click "OK" it will show the place of the state in india map.

 ## Screenshots